refactoring-by-example/refactoringbyexample.com/_posts/2018-03-22-moving-on-from-callbacks.md

 };
 ```

 This variant of the `.fetch` is noticability more clear and concise.
-This has largely been achieved by extracting code into named (async) functions and waiting on asynchronous operations, where necessary, using `await`.
+This has largely been achieved by extracting code into named, async functions and waiting on asynchronous operations, where necessary, using `await`.

 Error handling has been improved as try/catch blocks can be consistently used for synchronous and asynchronous logic.
-This is arguably more inititive than the error handling convention used with callbacks.
+This is arguably more inituitive than the error handling convention used with callbacks.

-The use of third party a library for control flow like `waterfall` and other asynchronous patterns are redundant as these can be easily implemented using native `Javascript`.
+The use of third party a library for control flow like `waterfall` and other asynchronous patterns are redundant as these can be easily implemented using native `JavaScript`.
 However, some patterns, particularly ones limiting concurrency are more envolved.
-For more complicated behaviour it may be worth evalating an existing `Promise` libray such as `Bluebird`.
+For more complicated behaviour it may be worth evalating an existing `Promise` libray such as [bluebird](http://bluebirdjs.com/docs/getting-started.html).

 Thanks for reading.